 In the description of a free version of a popular WordPress plugin My Agile Privacy, we read this:

-However, the TCF IAB certificate (required to get the “Certified” label) is only available in the highest PAID plan.
+However, the TCF IAB certificate (required to get the “Certified” label) is only available in the highest paid plan.

 And here’s another example from CookieYes.